aintelope/biological-compatibility-benchmarks/README.md

 # Papers

-* A working paper related to this repo: Pihlakas, R & Pyykkö, J. "From homeostasis to resource sharing: Biologically and economically compatible multi-objective multi-agent AI safety benchmarks".
+* A working paper related to this repo: Pihlakas, R & Pyykkö, J. **"From homeostasis to resource sharing: Biologically and economically compatible multi-objective multi-agent AI safety benchmarks"**.
 Arxiv (2024-2025). https://arxiv.org/abs/2410.00081
 <br>Data files of the experiments performed for this paper will be available here: https://drive.google.com/drive/folders/1KBRcPLbM2a8Li3HQ92lGTEfizOGtZ7OM?usp=sharing These data files contain logs of the steps agents took across training and test episodes, and multi-objective environment scores calculated during each step.

 # Blog posts

-* Why modelling multi-objective homeostasis is essential for AI alignment (and how it helps with AI safety as well) (2025) https://www.lesswrong.com/posts/vGeuBKQ7nzPnn5f7A/why-modelling-multi-objective-homeostasis-is-essential-for
+* **Why modelling multi-objective homeostasis is essential for AI alignment (and how it helps with AI safety as well)** (2025) https://www.lesswrong.com/posts/vGeuBKQ7nzPnn5f7A/why-modelling-multi-objective-homeostasis-is-essential-for

 # Presentations

-* At VAISU unconference, May 2024:
+* At **VAISU unconference**, May 2024:
     - Demo and feedback session - AI safety benchmarking in multi-objective multi-agent gridworlds - Biologically essential yet neglected themes illustrating the weaknesses and dangers of current industry standard approaches to reinforcement learning.
     - Video: https://www.youtube.com/watch?v=ydxMlGlQeco
     - Slides: https://bit.ly/bmmbs
-* At Foresight Institute's Intelligent Cooperation Group, Nov 2024:
+* At **Foresight Institute's Intelligent Cooperation Group**, Nov 2024:
     - The subject of the presentation was describing why we should consider fundamental yet neglected principles from biology and economics when thinking about AI alignment, and how these considerations will help with AI safety as well (alignment and safety were treated in this research explicitly as separate aspects, which both benefit from consideration of aforementioned principles).
 These principles include homeostasis and diminishing returns in utility functions, and sustainability.
 Next I introduce multi-objective and multi-agent gridworlds-based benchmark environments we have created for measuring the performance of machine learning algorithms and AI agents in relation to their capacity for biological and economical alignment.
 The benchmarks are now available as a public repo.
 At the end I mention some of the related themes and dilemmas not yet covered by these benchmarks, and describe new benchmark environments we have planned for future implementation.
     - Recording: https://www.youtube.com/watch?v=DCUqqyyhcko
     - Slides: https://bit.ly/beamm